gh-actions-workflows/aws-ecr-workflows/README.md

 # AWS ECR Publish Workflow

-Publique a sua imagem Docker no AWS ECR.
+Publish your Docker image to AWS ECR.

-## Como usar?
+## How to use?

 ```yaml
 name: Publish Docker Image